Jhgomez/StudyNotes/java/performance.md

 * JEP draft: Universal Generics
 * JEP 218: Generics over Primitive Types

+## Vector API
+Basically it flattens objects into other objects in a similar manner as in project Valhalla according to [this](https://www.youtube.com/watch?v=SPc9YpLsYo8) video on minute 11:00, basically you can do things like adding two int arrays with their respective index in the two arrays and will be added using "JEP401"

 ## JavaFX Specific
 ### Navigation/Displaying Different Screens
 #### Avoid Creating New Stages Frequently